techidaily/site-win11-tips/source/_posts/in-depth-analysis-process-sorting-and-theme-customization-in-windows-11.md

  And as per Microsoft, all dialogs, except for the**Run new task** and the**Properties** dialog, now support app-specific themes or Windows themes.

  The Task Manager also has many advanced and useful features.
-To access them, you can explore how to[run the Task Manager as an administrator](https://www.makeuseof.com/windows-11-task-manager-administrator/) .
+To access them, you can explore how to [run the Task Manager as an administrator](https://www.makeuseof.com/windows-11-task-manager-administrator/) .

 ## Enjoy a Handier and More Appealing Task Manager